BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 | Allocate a coarray                      |           |     ✓     |
 | Deallocate a coarray                    |           |     ✓     |
 | Reference a coindexed-object            |           |     ✓     |

-## Establish and initialize static coarrays prior to `main` (REMOVE_NOTE: MOVE SOMEWHERE BELOW)

-  Compiler will need to: call caf_init, call caf_allocate ... for each coarray and in the right order.
-And then copy any initializers.

 ## Types